Suriya-Haidari/expense-item/README.md

 # expense-item
-it is an add aexpense item project
+It is an add aexpense item project.